Poetry

 A vascular network of elastic arteries,

-each water pulse expands across
+each water pulse expands across the flood plains.

 Lymphatic channels drain the watershed, collect debris,